lorensen/VTKExamples/src/Python.md

 [ClipDataSetWithPolyData](/Python/Meshes/ClipDataSetWithPolyData) | vtkClipDataSet vtkImplicitPolyDataDistance vtkRectilinearGrid | clip a vtkRectilinearGrid with arbitrary polydata.
 In this example, use a vtkConeSource to generate polydata to slice the grid, resulting in an unstructured grid.
 [ClosedSurface](/Python/PolyData/ClosedSurface) | vtkFeatureEdges | Check if a surface is closed.
 [ColoredElevationMap](/Python/Meshes/ColoredElevationMap) | vtkLookupTable | Color a mesh by height.
+[Decimation](/Python/Meshes/Decimation) | vtkDecimatePro | Reduce the number of triangles in a mesh.
 [DeformPointSet](/Python/Meshes/DeformPointSet) | vtkDeformPointSet vtkElevationFilter | Use the vtkDeformPointSet filter to deform a vtkSphereSource with arbitrary polydata.
 [DelaunayMesh](/Python/Modelling/DelaunayMesh) | vtkDelaunay2D vtkMinimalStandardRandomSequence vtkExtractEdges vtkGlyph3D vtkTubeFilter | Two-dimensional Delaunay triangulation of a random set of points.
 Points and edges are shown highlighted with sphere glyphs and tubes.
 [PointInterpolator](/Python/Meshes/PointInterpolator) | vtkPointInterpolator | Plot a scalar field of points onto a PolyData surface.